drschwabe/underpouch/README.md

 ```

-This is a WIP, only a few _.underscore functions are currently implemented.
+This is a WIP.
+Only a few _.underscore functions are currently implemented.
 The currently available library is as follows:

 (note that all examples return docs with _id and _rev but are trimmed here for brevity)